Our 300hr Ashtanga Vinyasa Yoga Teacher Training

 Teach an Ashtanga Primary led class to your peers, depending on your individual learning goals it could be a 90 minute half primary or 120 minute full led

-Develop your yoga Asana and Pranayama practice, increasing strength, flexibility and focus
+Develop your yoga asana, pranayama and meditation practice, increasing strength, flexibility and focus

-Be familiar with the main teachings of Patanjali’s Yoga Sutras and how to connect them with the physical practice of yoga
+Be familiar with the main teachings of Patanjali’s Yoga Sutras and to be confident connected these teachings to your classes and intentions

 Understand how we can use Ayurvedic principles to become better teachers